bump-sh/docs/src/_help/documentation-experience/api-explorer.md

 ---
-title: API Explorer (Beta)
+title: API Explorer
 ---

 - TOC
 {:toc}

-> The API Explorer is a new feature in beta with limited access.
-You can request access by [contacting our team](mailto:hello@bump.sh).
+> The API Explorer is available in our [paid plans](https://bump.sh/pricing/).
 {: .info}

 ## What is the API Explorer?